azfarhussain-10p/reactATS/docs/features/job-draft-publishing.md

 - Status-based rendering of UI elements and actions
 - Different validation rules for draft vs. published states
 - Status-appropriate action buttons
+- Conditional display of "Apply" functionality based on job status

 ### API Layer

 - Permission checks for deletion based on job status
 - Validation rules enforced on both client and server
 - Status tracking and transition handling
+- Application validation to prevent submissions to non-Active jobs

 ## Best Practices